Heuristics for multi-stage quantum walks to find Ising ground states: Methods

 \subsection{The Multi-Stage Quantum Walk}

 Let $\hat{H}_I$ be a given problem encoded into an Ising Hamiltonian using $n$ qubits with $N = 2^n$ states, and then define the driver Hamiltonian as

 where the action of $\hat{X}_j$ is to flip qubit $j$.
 This is equivalent to the adjacency matrix of the $n$-dimensional hypercube graph, so will be referred to as the graph Hamiltonian.
-A quantum walk is then defined by an initial state $\ket{\psi_0}$, a ratio $\gamma$ and an evolution time $t$ to give
+A quantum walk is then defined as the evolution of an initial state $\ket{\psi_0}$ by a time-independent Hamiltonian of the form in Equation \eqref{Hamiltonian}.
+This can be parameterised by a ratio $\gamma = \frac{B}{A}$ and an evolution time $t$ to give

-in units where $\hbar = 1$.
+For simplicity, units where $A(0) \hbar = 1$ will be used from now.
 For the multi-stage case with $m$ stages, each stage $k$ of the quantum walk needs a pair of parameters $\gamma_k$ and $t_k$, resulting in

-where $\hat{H}_i = \hat{H}_I - \gamma_k\hat{H}_G$.
+where $\hat{H}_i = \hat{H}_I - \gamma_i\hat{H}_G$.
 In this work, $\ket{\psi_0}$ is chosen to be the uniform superposition, as this is the lowest energy state of $-\hat{H}_G$.
 After the the last stage is complete, the state $\ket{\psi_m}$ is measured.
 Let $\ket{E_0}$ be the ground state of $\hat{H}_I$, then the probability that $\ket{\psi_m}$ is found to be in the ground state is $|\braket{E_0|\psi_m}|^2$.